kpurdon/slappd/README.md

 The following environment variables must be set:

-* `SLACK_TOKEN` - The token assigned to the slash command integration
+* `SLACK_TOKEN` - The token assigned to the slash command integration (can contain multiple comma seperated tokens)
 * `UNTAPPD_CLIENT_ID` - Your Untappd API client ID
 * `UNTAPPD_CLIENT_SECRET` - Your Untappd API client secret token